ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 : *optional*

-: One or more identifiers associated with corresponding Attestation Keys (authentication secrets) used to protect Evidence Claims produced by Attesting Environments of an Attester.
+: One or more identifiers associated with corresponding attestation keys (Authentication Secrets) used to protect Evidence Claims produced by Attesting Environments of an Attester.

 : While a Verifier may (and typically does) not know an Attesting Environment's Attestation Key, each distinct Attesting Environment has access to a protected capability that includes an Attestation Key.
 Therefore, an Attestation Key ID can also identify an Attesting Environment.